BILL ANALYSIS

 Small Business Relief Act

-HR4130 (Small Business Relief Act) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects $CME, $ICE and $NDAQ.
+HR4130 (Small Business Relief Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects $ICE and $NDAQ.
 The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 Market Sentiment